run-house/runhouse/docs/overview/data.rst

 This will save the underlying data in your specified folder system (ex: :code:`s3`) to the :code:`bert_preproc` directory in the :code:`ds` bucket.

-We currently support a variety of systems where a :ref:`Folder` can live:
+We currently support a variety of systems where a Folder can live:

 - :code:`file`: Local file system.
-- :code:`github`: Interact with a git URL.
+- :code:`github`: GitHub URL.
-- :code:`sftp` / :code:`ssh`: Interact with a folder on a cluster.
+- :code:`sftp` / :code:`ssh`: Cluster based system.
-- :code:`s3`: Interact with a bucket on S3.
+- :code:`s3`: Bucket on S3.
 - :code:`gs`.
-Interact with a bucket on GCS.
+Bucket on GCS.

 Advanced Folder Usage
 ~~~~~~~~~~~~~~~~~~~~~
 Let's show how you can easily copy a folder from one system to another.
 In this case we'll
-demonstrate copying a local folder of .txt files to a cluster.
+demonstrate copying a local folder of text files to a cluster.

 .. code-block:: python